Tool 6: R.O.L.L with Anxious Thoughts

 Instead of trying to control, reason with, or react to thoughts, let them enter and leave your mind freely, without engaging them or getting attached to them.
 Try R.O.L.Ling with your thoughts and simply let them be.

-Imagine you suddenly have this anxious thought: “What if I drop my baby? ” How do you R.O.L.L with it?
+Imagine you suddenly have this anxious thought: “What if I fall and hurt my baby?”
+How do you R.O.L.L with it?

 Recognize: When an anxious thought comes to mind, acknowledge and recognize it for what it is – a thought, nothing more and nothing less.

-“I am having a thought that I might drop my baby.”
+“I am having a thought that I might fall and hurt my baby.”

 Observe: Observe the thought with interest and curiosity.
 Notice it and its impact on your body and feelings.
 Just allow it to be, without judging, reacting to, or changing it in any way.

 “I notice that my thought is predicting the worst.
 This thought makes me nervous and it’s no wonder my stomach feels tense.
-I notice that I have the urge to get reassurance from my partner, so I can feel better.
+I notice that I have the urge to avoid going out by myself, so I can feel safer.
 Instead of reacting to this thought, I’m just going to let it be and sit for a while with these feelings that are coming up…”

 Let go: After fully recognizing and observing your thoughts, you can choose to let them go.
 You might find it helpful to imagine your thoughts as clouds floating in the sky; they float in and eventually change shape or disappear.
 You can just watch them float past you.
 Some people like to picture their thoughts as leaves flowing down a gentle stream.
 They come into your field of view, but if you don’t reach out and pick them out of the stream, they will continue to flow downstream and eventually out of sight.

-“My thought about dropping the baby is scary.
+"My thought about accidentally falling and hurting the baby is scary.
 But it is just a thought, nothing more and nothing less.
-I am going to just watch the thought float by in its own time, eventually passing out of sight.”
+I am going to just watch the thought float by in its own time, eventually passing out of sight."